peggyandjoe/ericjwdchen.github.io/work.md

 ![Jeap LLC Laptop Middle](/assets/2015/02/jeap-llc-laptop-homepage-middle.png)*On the laptop.*

 The rest of the site uses a material design inspired card aesthetic.
-Each subheading is placed in its own card.
+Each heading is placed in its own card.
 And each card has a bold splash of color at the top.

 While the site is only one-page, there are links in the header which automatically scroll the user to the particular card.
 This lets users access specific cards quickly and also gives them a sense of space within the site.